artambdev/tomeshack/README.md

 ### Automated Testing
-Automated tests were created to test the forms and views of apps where relevant (there are no forms in the products app)
+Automated tests were created to test the forms and views of apps where relevant.

 #### Cart App ####